mhkeller/layercake.graphics/content/guide/01-store-api.md

 ### xScale: d3Scale()

-Pass in an instatiated D3 scale if you want to override the default `d3.scaleLinear()` or you want to add extra options.
+Pass in an instantiated D3 scale if you want to override the default `d3.scaleLinear()` or you want to add extra options.

 See the [Column chart](/examples/Column) for an example of passing in a `d3.scaleBand()` to override the default.